 Advocating on behalf of burn victims throughout Maryland

 There are few injuries more painful than burns.
 A serious burn injury often requires extraordinary efforts by doctors and caretakers to ensure that the victim can lead a normal and pain-free life.
-At Plaxen & Adler, P.A. our burn injury lawyers understand just how serious burns can be, and what kind of medical attention they require.
+At Plaxen Adler Muncy, P.A. our burn injury lawyers understand just how serious burns can be, and what kind of medical attention they require.
 Our skilled team of Maryland burn injury attorneys provide hope for a better future for Maryland burn victims, and we stop at nothing to obtain the compensation you need to care for your wounds and your family in the future.